tomopagu/generator-zentan/README.md

 3. Next clone this repo to a new folder somewhere on your machine.
 4. Run `npm install` and then run `npm link`.

-And you're done, now you can run `yo ah4` in a new folder to start a scaffold of the project.
+And you're done, now you can run `yo zentan` in a new folder to start a scaffold of the project.

 ### Usage

-1. Run `yo ah4` in a new folder.
+1. Run `yo zentan` in a new folder.
 2. Answer the questions yeoman asks you.
 3. Next yeoman will set up the project and download dependencies
 4. Use `grunt` / `gulp` to build project as before.

 ### Troubleshooting

-If you have some errors try updating Node + NPM which you should be able to do by just installing latest installer from the node website.

-Any other issues feel free to log them in the tracker, ping @Tom or email tom@ahead4.com
+Any other issues feel free to log them in the tracker